Skip to main content

 On drug packaging, many National Drug Code (NDC) numbers are displayed in a 10-digit but correct billing of an NDC number requires 11 digits in a 5-4-2 format.
 The conversion from 10 digits to 11 digits requires the placement of an extra zero based on the 10-digit format.

-The table below shows common 10-digit NDC formats and how to convert them to an 11-digit format with the correct placement of a zero (shown in bold red).
+The table below shows common 10-digit NDC formats and how to convert them to an 11-digit format with the correct placement of an additional zero (0).

 Note: Hyphens are used to show the NDC examples, however,